peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public byte[] EncodeToBytes();

 Writes the binary representation of this CBOR object and returns a byte array of that representation.
-If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the byte array in an undefined order.
+If the CBOR object contains CBOR maps, or is a CBOR map itself, the order in which the keys to the map are written out to the byte array is undefined unless the map was created using the NewOrderedMap method.
 The example code given in **M:PeterO.Cbor.CBORObject.WriteTo(System.IO.Stream)** can be used to write out certain keys of a CBOR map in a given order.
 For the CTAP2 (FIDO Client-to-Authenticator Protocol 2) canonical ordering, which is useful for implementing Web Authentication, call  `EncodeToBytes(new CBOREncodeOptions("ctap2canonical=true"))`  rather than this method.

 <b>Return Value:</b>